FebrianyRenata02/FebrianyRenata02/README.md

-- 👋 Hi, I’m @FebrianyRenata02
+- 👋 Hi, I’m @FebrianyRenata
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Developer & DevOps Enginner
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML, CSS, JavaScript, Express JS & React JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in a team to hone my skills and increase my work experience.
-- 📫 How to reach me ...
+- 📫 Contact me via Discord or WhatsApp

 <!---
 FebrianyRenata02/FebrianyRenata02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.